-One approach to supporting the wireless environment is that of the so-called "walled garden."
+One approach to supporting the wireless environment is that of the socalled "walled garden."
 Here the protocols in use within the wireless environment are specifically adapted to the wireless world.
 The transport protocols can account for the low bandwidth, the longer latency, the BERs, and the variability within all three of these metrics.
 In this model, Internet applications interact with an application gateway to reach the wireless world, and the application gateway uses a wireless transport protocol and potentially a modified version of the application data to interact with the mobile wireless device.
-The most common approach is extension of the World Wide Web client into the mobile wireless device, using some form of proxy server at the boundary of the wireless network and the Internet.
-This is the approach adopted by the Wireless Access Protocol Forum (WAP) [14].
+The most common approach is extension of the World Wide Web client into the mobile wireless network and the Internet.
+This is the approach adopted by the Wireless Access Protocol Forum (WAP)^[14].